 Ivy League cancels all spring varsity athletic events

-In response to the growing coronavirus outbreak, the Ivy League announced this afternoon that all athletic practices and competitions for varsity spring sports through the end of the academic year will be cancelled.
-Following that decision, Dartmouth decided that all practices, competitions and spring break travel for club sports will also be cancelled for the spring term.
+In response to the growing coronavirus outbreak, the Ivy League announced this afternoon that all athletic practices and competitions for varsity spring sports through the end of the academic year will be canceled.
+Following that decision, Dartmouth decided that all practices, competitions and spring break travel for club sports will also be canceled for the spring term.

 The decision to cancel competition through the spring season — approved unanimously by the Ivy League presidents — follows yesterday’s decision to cancel the men’s and women’s basketball tournaments, which had been scheduled for this weekend.
 The impacted spring sports include baseball, equestrian, men’s and women’s golf, men’s and women’s lacrosse, heavyweight rowing, lightweight rowing, women’s rowing, women’s rugby, sailing, softball, men’s and women’s tennis and men’s and women’s track and field.